Luyten's Star: Planetary system

 In March 2017, two candidate planets were discovered orbiting Luyten's Star.
 The outer planet, GJ 273b, is a super-Earth in its star's optimistic habitable zone.
 It has a minimum mass of 2.89 ± 0.26 Earth masses and orbits at a distance of 0.09110 ± 0.00002 AU, completing one orbital period in 18.650 ± 0.006 days.
 While the planet is on the innermost edge of the star's conservative habitable zone, the incident flux is only 1.06 S_{🜨}, so it may be potentially habitable if water and an atmosphere are present; depending on albedo, its equilibrium temperature could be anywhere between 206 and 293 Kelvin.
 The inner planet, GJ 273c, is one of the lightest exoplanets detected by radial velocities, with a mass of only 1.18 ± 0.16 Earth masses.
 However, it orbits much further in, with an orbital period of only 4.7234 ± 0.00004 days.

-GJ 273b is one of the closest known planets in its star's habitable zone.
+GJ 273b is one of the closest known planets to Earth which lies in its star's habitable zone.

 Both planets are near 4:1 resonance; it is possible that, with still undiscovered ones, the entire inner part of this system is trapped in a single simple-mean-motion resonance chain like TRAPPIST-1.

 In 2019, two more candidate planets were detected by radial velocity, making a potential total of four known planets in the system.
+If all four planets are present, their true masses must be close to their minimum masses for the system to be stable, with upper limits of 3.03 Earth mass for b, 1.24 Earth mass for c, 11.35 Earth mass for d, and 9.70 Earth mass for e.

-In October 2017, "Sónar Calling GJ273b", a project by METI and the Sónar music festival, transmitted a series of radio signals towards Luyten's star from a radar antenna at Ramfjordmoen, Norway.
+In October 2017, "Sónar Calling GJ273b", a project by METI and the Sónar music festival in Barcelona, Spain transmitted a series of radio signals towards Luyten's star from a radar antenna at Ramfjordmoen, Norway.
 The signal consisted of a scientific and mathematical tutorial on how to decode the messages and was accompanied by 33 encoded musical compositions by various musicians.
 A second signal series was transmitted in May 2018.
 Were anyone listening, the soonest response would be received by 2042.